hpc-carpentry/hpc-parallel-novice/_extras/learner-prerequisites.md

 3. I am unclear about this, I'd have to consult a colleague or a search engine to do this.
 4. I am not sure what to do.

 ### Lists 2

 You are provided a list of 512 random float values.
 These values range between 0 and 100.
 You would like to remove any entry in this list that is larger than 90 or smaller than 10.

 1. I can do that.
 Give me something that understands python and I'll show you.
 2. I'd need to look up the syntax in a cheatsheet or some old code and I'm good to do this.
+3. I am unclear about this, I'd have to consult a colleague or a search engine to do this.
+4. I am not sure what to do.

+### Python Setup 1

+Your operating system does not have python installed.
+You would like to install python as well as mpi4py library.

+1. I can do that.
+Give me something that understands python and I'll show you.
+2. I'd need to look up the syntax in a cheatsheet or some old code and I'm good to do this.
+3. I am unclear about this, I'd have to consult a colleague or a search engine to do this.
+4. I am not sure what to do.

+### Python Setup 2

+Your operating system ships with python 2.5 which is required for some of its functionalities.
+Your job requires python 3.8 which you have installed already.
+Now you also need to install Numpy.
+How would you install Numpy for python 3.8 in a way so that it does not affect the system's python 2.5?

+1. I can do that.
+Give me something that understands python and I'll show you.
+2. I'd need to look up the syntax in a cheatsheet or some old code and I'm good to do this.